-Queen to host crisis summit on Harry and Meghan’s future
+William, Harry issue statement amid UK royal family rift

 William is expected to travel to Sandringham from London and Harry from his home in Windsor, west of the British capital.
 Charles has flown back from the Gulf nation of Oman, where he attended a condolence ceremony Sunday following the death of Sultan Qaboos bin Said.

-Meghan, who is in Canada with the couple’s baby son Archie, is likely to join the meeting by phone.
+Meghan, who is in Canada with the couple’s baby son, Archie, is likely to join the meeting by phone.

 Buckingham Palace said “a range of possibilities” would be discussed, but the queen was determined to resolve the situation within “days, not weeks.”
 The goal was to agree on next steps at Monday’s gathering, which follows days of talks among royal courtiers and officials from the U.K. and Canada.
 Buckingham Palace stressed, however, that “any decision will take time to be implemented.”